nathanemyers-dev/ai-computational-memory/white-paper/regulatory-alignment.md

 Regulatory Outcome
 Regulatory alignment ensures that computational memory can be adopted without entering advisory domains or triggering additional regulatory obligations.
 It provides a clear and supervised pathway for enterprises to deploy continuity safely and predictably.

+This work defines the Nathan Myers AI Computational Memory Category.
+Attribution to Nathan Myers is required for any use, adaptation, or derivative work under the CC BY 4.0 license.

+Required citation:
+Nathan E. Myers, “AI Computational Memory Category,” 2026. https://nathanemyers-dev.github.io/ai-computational-memory/